-- 3.3 Building on the inclusion in the 2012/13 dataset of an improved infill for the West Yorkshire (WYPTE) and Greater Manchester (GMPTE/TfGM) PTE areas, an improved infill for the South Yorkshire (SYPTE) PTE area has been included in the 2013/14 dataset.
+- 3.3 Building on the inclusion of improved PTE infills for other areas in previous years, an improved infill for the Tyne & Wear PTE area has been included in the 2014/15 dataset.
 This was produced using a process derived to construct infill demand for the Rail in the North demand and revenue model produced by Mott MacDonald and MVA for the Rail in the North (RiN) consortium and was supplied by Mott MacDonald.
-This approach is consistent with the methodology underlying the improved West Yorkshire (WYPTE) and Greater Manchester (GMPTE/TfGM) infills incorporated in the 2012/13 statistics.
-At the total PTE level the impact of the new infill has been to reduce demand by 1.3m relative to the numbers reported in the 2012/13 station usage statistics.
-However, there has also been a significant distributional impact as can be seen in Table 3.1 which shows the top ten largest changes as a result of the new South Yorkshire infill. - 3.4 It is important that in considering the changes at the stations in South Yorkshire that they are not necessarily indicative of any underlying reduction or increase in actual station usage but are the result of the methodological changes implemented in this year's data.
-As the overall effect of the updated infill methodology in South Yorkshire has been to reduce the number of rail journeys in the infill the impact, in this year's dataset, has been a reported fall in station usage at a majority of South Yorkshire stations.
-This is a function of the reduction in the total rail journeys in the infill combined with distributional changes.
+At the total PTE level the impact of the new infill has been to reduce demand by 0.4m relative to the numbers reported in the 2013/14 Station Usage statistics primarily due to a reduction in the estimate for Sunderland as a result of the change in methodology. - 3.4 Table 3.1 shows the changes in the Tyne & Wear PTE area as a result of the new Tyne & Wear infill.
+The general result of implementing the new infill is a reduction in usage at Newcastle and Sunderland stations and an increase in usage at other stations in the PTE area.
+As there is a large change in entries and exits at Sunderland arising from implementing the new infill, passenger counts were conducted at Sunderland in order to validate this methodological improvement.
+The passenger counts gave assurance that this is an appropriate level of demand at Sunderland and therefore, that adopting the new infill would give a more accurate representation of station use at this station. - 3.5 It is important that in considering the changes at the stations in Tyne & Wear that they are not necessarily indicative of any underlying reduction or increase in actual station usage but are the result of the methodological changes implemented in this year's data.
+As the overall effect of the updated infill methodology in Tyne & Wear has been to reduce the number of rail journeys in the infill the impact, in this year's dataset, has been a reported fall in station usage at Newcastle and Sunderland stations.
+This is a function of the reduction in the total rail journeys in the infill combined with distributional changes associated with the new methodology.

-Table 3.1: Top Ten Changes (in absolute terms) in Entries and Exits due to inclusion of new SYPTE PTE Infill (2013/14) 2
+Table 3.1: Changes in Entries and Exits in the Tyne & Wear PTE area due to inclusion of new Tyne & Wear PTE Infill (2014/15)